‘I identified with Cruz Azul, that’s why I chose him’

 For its part, Alejandro mayorga, who also arrived with Antuna and he comes from the flock, he stated that it is an honor for him to wear his third shirt for a big team.

-“I am very happy to arrive here (Blue Cross), it is the third team of the greats that I have to wear the shirt, so I am very happy, very proud and may very good things come for the team, “he said.
+“I am very happy to arrive here (Blue Cross), it is the third team of the greats that I have to be able to wear the shirt, so I am very happy, very proud and that very good things come for the team, “he said.

 The left-back assured that his quality on the field has rewarded him with reaching La Maquina.